reachtarunhere/reachtarunhere.github.io/about.md

 ## Blog

-The blog is named Stanley as a tribute to [Stanley](https://en.wikipedia.org/wiki/Stanley_%28vehicle%29)  the autonomus car which got me interested in CV and ML.
+The blog is named Stanley as a tribute to [Stanley](https://en.wikipedia.org/wiki/Stanley_%28vehicle%29)  the autonomous car which got me interested in CV and ML.

 ![Stanley]({{ site.url }}/public/img/stanley1.jpg)